batuhan-yaras/Login-signup-UI/README.md

 ![signup](https://user-images.githubusercontent.com/118076077/211367732-36653aa4-54e8-42a0-904f-43162e2ccdea.png)
 ___
 Then you can login, because your informations are in the database rigth now :)<br>

-- You will need to use DB Browser (SQLite) for create the database.db
+- You will need to use DB Browser (SQLite)